WebexCommunity/WebexPythonSDK/docs/index.rst

 ===================

 Community developer docs are *coming soon*.
-For now, please see the contribution_ instructions on the ciscosparkapi_ GitHub page to get started.
+For now, please see the contribution_ instructions on the webexteamsdk_ GitHub page to get started.

 General Information about the Cisco Spark Service